-Looking around at the different houses on the street and not finding a unique, modern look that satisfies your desire for articulated lines yet is minimalistic enough not be in everyone’s eyes?
-Perhaps you are looking for Aluminum or Steel Standing Seam.
-Recently we have installed one such system and this article will try to show how such a system is installed, its properties and a bit of history.
+Looking around at the different houses on the street and not finding a unique, modern look that satisfies your desire for articulated lines yet is minimalist enough to not be in everyone’s eyes?
+Perhaps you are looking for Aluminum or Steel Standing Seam Siding.
+In this article, we will show how such a system is installed, as well as explain its properties and a bit of history.

 Standing Seam Siding — Project Details:

 Length between the seams – should be adjusted so that most penetrations would fall between the seams.

 Height of the seam – purely aesthetic but should be at least 1” tall.

 Wall anchoring – two options nail strip or clips (longer use clips short use nail strip).

 Lock type – snap lock or lock in from side, contractor preference.

 Paint Finish – KYNAR 500® PVDF or HYLAR 5000® PVDF high quality raisin paint.